Akshay-Vs/PassLock/README.md

 <pr>
 PassLock is a password manager and password generator that encrypts passwords using AES and save them securely on your local machine.
 The password is encrypted and decrypted using a user defined key and will get updated in each use.
-Eextending the length of the private kry will steadily improve the overall security.
+Eextending the length of the private key will steadily improve the overall security.
-PassLock also generates a 40-bit long password that contains lowercase, uppercase letters, numbers, and symbols.
+PassLock also generates a 40-bit long password consists of lowercase, uppercase letters, numbers, and symbols.
 Passlock's 220bit AES encryption and infinitely long password generator make your passwords nearly impossible to break.
-Passlock's Console Based User Interface will definitely help to enhance your experience.
+It's Console Based User Interface will definitely help to enhance your experience.
 </pr>
 <br>
 <br>